 Butcher School, Training Program and Course Info

-Butchers work in grocery stores or specialty shops cutting large portions of meat down to smaller sizes in the form of steak, ground meat, sausage or additional chopped or cut meat.
+Training programs for butchers involves learning to break down large portions of meat to smaller sizes in the form of steak, ground meat, sausage or additional chopped or cut meat.
 They use tools such as grinders, cleavers, knives and slicing machines.
 Get info about important factors to consider when choosing a butcher school, and learn more about the training programs here.

 How to Choose a Butcher School

 Butchers are skilled in the trade of handling and cutting foods such as pork, beef, veal, lamb, seafood and poultry.
 They use customary preparation techniques in order to make the meat presentable and sanitary for sale.
 Butchers typically work in refrigerated environments that are fast-paced; the work may also include heavy lifting.
 A number of schools offer training programs in meat cutting and meat processing, especially technical and vocational schools.

 Consider the following when looking at butcher training programs

 - There are different programs to prepare you for entry-level work or apprentice-level work in preparation for career butchery.

 - Make sure your program operates under the Hazard Analysis and Critical Control Points (HACCP) protocol for up-to-date guidelines in food sanitation and safety.